bedtime-coders/bedstack/ARCHITECTURE.md

 ## Overview

-This service uses a **Layered Architecture** to keep our code clean, clear, and easy to maintain.
+This service uses a modular, flat, feature-sliced, **Layered Architecture** inspired by the [NestJS philosophy](https://docs.nestjs.com/#philosophy).

-We mostly follow the [NestJS philosophy](https://docs.nestjs.com/#philosophy), but interpret it to fit our needs.

-We separate the system into 3 layers:
+We separate the system into 3 main layers:

 1.	**Controller** – Talks to the client
 2.	**Service** – Handles the business logic
-3.	**Repository** – Talks to the database
+3.	**Repository** – Interacts with the database

+Each domain feature (e.g. `articles`, `profiles`, `tags`) is isolated into a top-level module folder, containing the above layers, and also:

+* **Mapper** - Transforms data between layers
+* **Schema** - Defines database tables and relations

+## Layer Responsibilities

 ### 1. Controller Layer (Client-facing)

-- Receives data from the client (DTO)
-- Returns data to the client (DTO)
+- Handles HTTP routes, request params, and responses
-- Validates data types
+- Validates data transfer objects (DTOs)
-- Calls the service layer
+- Thin, delegates to the service layer
-- Can shape requests and responses, without performing any business logic
+- Shapes requests and responses, without performing any business logic

----

 ### 2. Service Layer (Business Logic)

+- Implements the use cases
 - Contains the business logic
-- Can perform any kind of calculation or transformation as long as it's part of the business rules
+- Delegates data formatting to mappers
 - Validates logic rules (e.g., checking if a user can register)
-- Handles errors and logging
 - Calls the repository layer to get or save data

----
+- Contains logic that remains valid even if the transport layer changes (e.g. REST, GraphQL, RPC)

 ### 3. Repository Layer (Database Access)